PramodAdhav/Social-Media-Usage-Analysis/README.md

 pip install flask pyodbc pandas matplotlib seaborn
 ```

-4. Setting up the Database (Optional):
+4. Setting up the Database:
 If you wish to reproduce the project with the same database setup, follow these steps:

 Install MSSQL:
-Download and install Microsoft SQL Server(SQL EXPRESS Edition) from the official website.
+Download and install Microsoft SQL Server(SQL EXPRESS Edition is used for this project) from the official website.
-Run the Script file from from the folder and add the